skip to Main Content

 The Importance of Estate Planning in Arkansas

-Having a proper Arkansas estate plan in place ensures your wishes are carried out, provides optimal tax avoidance, and makes things easy for your family during their difficult time.
-Having an estate plan gives you peace of mind knowing things are taken care of after you pass.
+Having a proper Arkansas estate plan in place ensures your wishes are carried out, provides optimal tax avoidance, and makes things easy for your family during difficult times.
+Having an estate plan gives you peace of mind, knowing things are taken care of after you pass.

-It is challenging to carry out a person’s wishes without an estate plan and brings on lengthy, drawn-out probate that can be very expensive.
-If an estate plan is in place, it can provide peace of mind for the senior adult and their family and protects their wishes.
+It is challenging to carry out a person’s wishes without an estate plan, and it can result in a lengthy, drawn-out probate process that can be very expensive.
+If an estate plan is in place, it directs your family and protects your wishes.

-What Documents Do I Need for My Estate Plan?
+What Documents Do I Need for My Arkansas Estate Plan?

 This question is common for many people creating an estate plan.
-The answer is that it depends.
-An experienced Arkansas estate planning attorney can advise you or a loved one on which documents are necessary to protect your assets.
+It depends on your concerns for the future and goals for your family.
+An experienced estate planning lawyer in Arkansas can advise you or a loved one on which documents are necessary to protect your assets.

-Your estate plan may include a mix of different legal documents, such as:
+Your estate plan may include a mix of different legal documents, such as a:

-Your specific estate plan and the documents included depends on many factors.
-The size and structure of your estate and your unique wishes for your assets are essential factors that help establish the proper documents for your plan.
-Working with an experienced estate planning attorney, like McClelland Law Firm, P.A., can help you select and prepare the necessary documents for your estate plan.
+Your specific estate plan and the documents included depend on the size and structure of your estate and your unique wishes for your assets.
+Working with experienced attorneys at McClelland Law Firm, P.A. helps establish the proper documents for your plan.
+We discuss your specific situation before making any recommendations.

-The Value of Estate Planning to Protect Your Assets in Benton, Sherwood, and Searcy, Arkansas
+The Value of Estate Planning to Protect Your Assets in Benton, Searcy, and Sherwood, AR

-Proper planning for people living in Searcy County allows you to leave your legacy to your family and community, protecting much of what would otherwise go to the government, potential creditors, or be lost to lawsuits in Arkansas.
-There are many legal options available to protect your assets, and the methods used will depend upon your unique situation, goals, asset values, and family makeup.
+Proper planning with an estate planning law firm serving central Arkansas and surrounding areas allows you to leave your legacy to your family and community, protecting much of what would otherwise go to the government, potential creditors, or be lost to lawsuits in Arkansas.
+There are many legal options available to protect your assets, and the methods used may include elder law services like long-term care planning and Medicaid planning.
+Powers of attorney can allow others to make medical or financial decisions should you become incapacitated and avoid guardianship proceedings in an emergency.

 If you want to leave a legacy for your loved ones, then estate planning is a crucial step to take.
-Start by working with an experienced Arkansas estate planning lawyer to help address your unique situation and leave a foundation for your family.
+Start by working with an experienced estate planning lawyer in Arkansas to help address your unique situation, create a foundation of security, and leave a legacy for your family.

 Work with an Experienced Arkansas Estate Planning Attorney to Protect Your Legacy

 McClelland Law Firm, P.A. is here to help you and your loved ones understand estate planning, probate, trust administration, Medicaid planning, crisis planning, guardianship, and elder law.
-Our Benton, Sherwood, and Searcy law offices welcome you to contact us and learn how we can help meet your estate planning legal matters in Searcy County and surrounding Arkansas areas.
+Our Benton, Sherwood, and Searcy law offices welcome you to contact us and learn how we can help meet your estate planning legal matters in White County, Pulaski County, Saline County, and throughout Arkansas.

 An easy-to-follow guide on what you need to know.
 How to Create an Estate Plan is your starting point to planning.